AckXeon/uni/EIST_16/summary/*OCL.md

       - **parts *3*, *4* and *5* are optional and can be chained**
   - or a "value assignment" following OCL syntax (*not, and, or, implies, equals, xor*)
     - instead of `=` you use `equals`
+    - **there is no such thing as a "value assignment" in OCL, the value assignment is expressed indirect by "the variable should have the value xy in the end"!**

 - pre- / postconditions
   - it is possible to specify the the time window of validity the constraint describes